 Teaching them to recognize cyber threats and be suspicious is critical to your company's data security.

 5. Equip your teams

-With the growth of remote work, more and more employees use their personal computer or telephone to remotely access their workstations and office servers.
-However, asa company, you have very limited control over these devices.
+With the growth of remote work, more and more employees use their personal computers or telephone to remotely access their workstations and office servers.
+However, as a company, you have very limited control over these devices.